Modify Raster Cell Size by Resampling

 Step-by-step Instructions

 In this scenario, you want to change the spatial resolution of your raster dataset and set rules for aggregating or interpolating values across the new pixel sizes.
 This will allow you to change the cell size without changing the extent of the raster dataset.
-The objective of this exercise is to downsample the raster in order to reduce the file size and improve performance when displaying the raster.
+The objective of this exercise is to downsample the raster to reduce file size and improve performance when displaying it.

 1. Create a New Workspace